-- Design and discuss an aesthetic learning environment appropriate to infants and toddlers
+- Design and discuss an aesthetic learning environment appropriate to young children

-- Describe the role of play as a learning medium for infants and toddlers.
+- Describe the role of play as a learning medium for young children.

-- Develop attitudes and skills of guiding infants and toddlers in a sensitive and caring manner.
+- Develop attitudes and skills of guiding young children in a sensitive and caring manner.

-- Select from a range of positive guidance methods, an appropriate strategy for guiding infants and toddlers
+- Select from a range of positive guidance methods, an appropriate strategy for guiding young children

 - Guide each child in a respectful manner